The Seven Letters in Revelation are Sermons on the Rest of the Book

 This is a significant and undervalued key for interpreting the whole book.
 Everyone acknowledges that Revelation contains letters, but they then revert to other genres for Rev. 4-22 (namely prophecy and apocalypse).
 Here’s the deal, though.
 Revelation doesn’t just contain letters, it also is a letter.
-It’s easy to treat Rev. 2-3 as a kind of aside or parentheses in the book, but if Revelation as a whole is a letter then these letters aren’t mere asides, they are overarching interpretations of the whole book.
+It’s easy to treat Rev. 2-3 as a kind of aside or parenthesis in the book, but if Revelation as a whole is a letter then these letters aren’t mere asides, they are central to the book’s purpose and content.

 Seeing the letter character of Revelation makes it easier to interpret

 Why are letters easy?
 Think about the last time you received a letter (or email or text or other modern equivalent).
 Why did you receive it?
 The purpose of the letter was probably quite clear.
 It was likely to thank you for a gift, or to ask you about something, or to instruct you in some way.
 Letters are straightforward.
 You know exactly why you are receiving it.
 Some of the details may be obscure (“who’s this person they keep referring to?”), but the intent is usually clear.
 You always know the why, even if the what is obscure.
 In fact, you probably only need to look at the return address to know the intent of the letter you are receiving.
 The purpose is usually obvious.